 SEO myth #6: SEO Equals Ranking #1:

 Ranking number one is a goal that many businesses have, but should never be looked at in isolation.
 The overall objective is to increase qualified traffic so that users will engage with your site and convert into customers.
 Sometimes you are best to focus your efforts on long-tail keywords, which provide a higher ROI for your business.

-SEO myths #7: SEO is dead
+SEO myth #7: SEO is dead

 SEO has had more lives than a cat – the myth that SEO is dead and no longer needed is trotted out every few months.
 SEO is not a static discipline – when Search Engines change their algorithms, strategies need to reflect these changes.
 SEO has certainly evolved from just focusing on page one rankings to now include integrated online strategies and search placements such as local search, mobile search, video SEO and social media marketing.

-These are just some of the common myths and fallacies perpetuated in the online marketing industry by companies who do not use ethical SEO techniques (black hat SEO). seoWorks is a white hat SEO agency with a team of SEO consultants whose role is to debunk SEO myths, set realistic expectations about campaigns and educate and empower their clients about new developments in search – contact an SEO consultant today.
+These are just some of the common myths and fallacies perpetuated in the online marketing industry by companies who do not use ethical techniques (black hat SEO). seoWorks is a white hat SEO agency with a team of marketing consultants whose role is to debunk the myths, set realistic expectations about campaigns and educate and empower their clients about new developments in search – contact an SEO consultant today.

 This article was republished with the latest industry insights on November 21, 2016.